-There’s a good chance the Wuhan coronavirus will never disappear, experts say.
+There’s a good chance the new coronavirus will never disappear, experts say.
 There are only 3 possible endings to this story.

 Unlike the flu, however, the coronavirus is unlikely to mutate every season, Morse said.
 The flu virus’ genes change via a process called antigenic drift, and each small mutation gives rise to a new, closely related flu virus that our immune systems have to start fighting from scratch.
 (That’s why flu vaccines aren’t always 100% effective.)

-Coronaviruses, on the whole, are “somewhat less prone to mutation than flu,” Morse said.
+But coronaviruses, on the whole, are “somewhat less prone to mutation than flu,” Morse said.

-There is also a chance – let’s call it outcome 1b – that the new coronavirus becomes milder and more similar to the other four endemic coronaviruses.
-But Morse said he’d be surprised if that happened.

-“I’m not optimistic enough to think this one is going to do that initially,” he said.
-“It may eventually evolve into that, a circulating illness that resembles the other four, but it will take time.”

 Outcome 2: Through public-health interventions, the coronavirus plays itself out

-The 2019-nCoV outbreak is similar to the 2003 SARS outbreak in many ways: Both are coronaviruses that originated in bats, and both likely jumped from animals to people in Chinese wet markets.
+The coronavirus is similar to SARS in many ways: Both are coronaviruses that originated in bats, and both likely jumped from animals to people in Chinese markets.
 The two viruses share about 80% of their DNA.
-So the outcome of the new outbreak could be similar to that of SARS too.
+So the outcome of the new outbreak could be similar to that of SARS, too.

 SARS killed 774 people and infected more than 8,000 people from November 2002 to July 2003 but disappeared by 2004.
 Public-health experts and authorities worked hard to track down, diagnose, and isolate people with the virus to force it to “play itself out,” Morse said.

-The spread of SARS was eventually limited via quarantines, travel restrictions, public-information campaigns, and airport screenings – the same types of interventions China and other countries are instituting now.
+The spread of SARS was eventually limited via quarantines, travel restrictions, public-information campaigns, and airport screenings – the same types of interventions China, the US, and other countries are instituting now.

-If those efforts lead to the number of people susceptible to the new coronavirus dropping below a certain threshold, Morse said, the outbreak will be contained.
+If those efforts lead the number of people susceptible to the new coronavirus to drop below a certain threshold, Morse said, the outbreak can be contained.
 In that scenario, it would either disappear eventually or become like Zika or H1N1 – viruses that continue to circulate, but among far fewer people than they did at first.

 - source